project-windio/msb-mqtt/README.md

-# mqtt-client-msb
-MQTT client for the motion sensor box
+# MQTT client for the motion sensor box

+In the project WindIO measurements are conducted using motion sensor boxes.
+They send their data to the digital twin using the MQTT protocol.

+WindIO's digital twin is being developed at https://github.com/project-windio/wt-digital-twin .